thruthesky/easy_packages/easy_task/README.md

 ### Creating a Group

-To create a Group, you can check the example code below.
+To create a TaskUserGroup, you can check the example code below.

 ```dart
 class TaskUserGroupDetailScreen extends StatefulWidget {